lewagon/challengify/doc/README_iterate.md

 ## versioned files

-versioned files allow to reference files in a single challenge version. they are useful in the eventuality that a file massively changes from a challenge version to another, as is typically the case with `README.md` files
+versioned files allow to reference multiple files with colliding generation path (such as `README.md`) in several challenge versions

+they are useful in the eventuality that a file massively changes from a challenge version to another, as is typically the case with `README.md` files

+versioned files are identified by their location in one of the directories listed in the `versioned` conf key and their matching of the versioned file naming convention

 the `versioned` conf key references a list of directories containing versioned files along with the location in the generated challenge version in which to generate them

 the number and depth of directories containing versioned files does not matter at all and is there only for organisational purposes

-the versioned file should follow the pattern `number_baseroot_versionextension`, which generates the `target_directory/baserootbaseextension` file:
+the versioned file should follow the pattern `number_baseroot_versionextension` (such as `01_README_api.md`), which generates the `target_directory/baserootextension` file (such as `./README.md`):
 - `number` can  be any list of integers such as `0123`
 - `baseroot` can  be any file root such as `README`
 - `version` can  be any challenge version